ndaskalovic/orderbook/README.md

 The [orderbook](orderbook/src/orderBook.h) maintains two `std::map`s for the bid and ask queues ordered by price descending and ascending respectively.
 This allows for quick and easy access to the best bids and asks for matching.
 Each entry in these maps is an ordered `std::list` of orders which acts as a queue with the left most value being of highest priority.
 This structure creates an overall price-time priority system in the order book.

+A [server](orderbook/server.cpp) application uses Aeron to wait for incoming orders and adds them to the book.
 To allow for multi-threaded access, the order book also maintains an `std::mutex` along with locks in sensitive public methods.

 ### Aeron